nunomourinho/forensicVmAutopsyUserManual/docs/user/getting_started.rst

     This tab houses the primary operations.
 Specifically, users can:

-    - **Control the ForensicVM**: Start, Stop, Shutdown, Reset, or Delete.
+    - **Control the ForensicVM**: Open webscreen console, Start, Stop, Shutdown, Reset, or Delete.
     - **Manage Media**: Organize manage media relevant to forensic analysis.
     - **Manage Plugins**: Run individual plugins.
     - **Handle Snapshots**: Capture and revert the ForensicVM to various states.